The Aymara New Year at Tiwanaku

 Aymara New Year at Tiwanaku

 When I say “early”, I mean 2:30am.
 I don’t know why we even bothered going to bed.
 In the middle of the night, we found ourselves on a microbus, destination Tiwanaku.
 And by 4am, we were fully emerged in the festivities.
 Most of the crowd had been partying since the previous evening, and it showed.
 I’ve never seen a happier collection of heavily intoxicated, wobbly people.
 The town of Tiwanaku had become a massive street party and, although it sounded like a terrible idea at that hour, we grabbed a couple beers to better blend in.
-Turns out, it was a great id
+Turns out, it was a great idea.

 Soon enough, we were in line to gain entrance to the ruins.
 The temple was built around 400 AD, by the Tiwanaku tribe, who thrived in the region until a devastating climate shift around 1000 AD.
 The Tiwanaku left no written history or language, and little is known about their culture and belief system.
 But the ruins give some clues.
 Agriculture and nature were important, and the Gateway of the Sun features Viracocha, the pre-Incan creator of all things.